apache/pulsar/site2/docs/client-libraries-cpp.md

 > **Note**
 > If you get the error that `libpulsar.so: cannot open shared object file: No such file or directory` when starting Pulsar client, you may need to run `ldconfig` first.

-2. Install the gcc and g++ using the following command,otherwise the problems will occur in installing Node.js.
+2. Install the gcc and g++ using the following command, otherwise the problems will occur in installing Node.js.

 ```bash
 $ sudo yum -y install gcc automake autoconf libtool make